 If so, he may have Attention Deficit Disorder, commonly called ADHD or ADD.
 Having ADHD makes education challenging, but by no means impossible.
 Most kids with ADHD have an active, hands-on, doing kind of learning style and simply need a more active learning environment, which you can provide by schooling at home.

-First, let’s learn more about what ADHD is:
+Let’s learn more about what ADHD is:

 Some common symptoms of ADHD or ADD (Attention Deficit Disorder) according to the DSM-IV (the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition) include: “often fails to give close attention to details or makes careless mistakes; often has difficulty sustaining attention to tasks; often does not seem to listen when spoken to directly; often fails to follow instructions carefully and completely; losing or forgetting important things; feeling restless, often fidgeting with hands or feet, or squirming; running or climbing excessively; often talks excessively; often blurts out answers before hearing the whole question; often has difficulty awaiting turn.
 Please keep in mind that the exact nature and severity of AD/HD symptoms varies from person to person.
 Approximately one-third of people with AD/HD do not have the hyperactive or overactive behavior component, for example.”
 (Attention Deficit Disorder Association)